AndrewJBateman/ionic-angular-weatherapi/README.md

 ## Features

-* Searches for weather data in any counry of the world.
+* Searches for weather data in any city of the world.
 * Ionic storage module used: based on LocalForage with support for SQLite, a file-based approach.
-  There are issues with browser storage in local apps.

 ## Status & To-do list

 * Status: Working.
-* To-do: add functionality
+Updated april 2021
+* To-do: Add to menu options - list of cities searched for etc.

 ## Inspiration